brianmahlatini/brianmahlatini/README.md

 ---

 ## 🤝 Collaboration
-I’m open to collaborating on **AI projects, AI agents, full-stack applications, automation workflows, Stripe-integrated platforms, authentication systems, and data science pipelines**
+I'm open to collaborating on **AI projects, AI agents, full-stack applications, automation workflows, Stripe-integrated platforms, authentication systems**

 - **Remote or offline projects** are welcome
 - **Available for relocation anywhere in the world**